jmavs21/e-commerce/api/README.md

 ### Architecture

-- Multilayered architecture: each layer can only call their inner layers.
+- Multilayered architecture: each layer can only call its inner layers.
   ![](cleanarchitecture.png)

-- Package by component: each domain has its own package component.
+- Package by component: each domain has its package component.
   ![](ecompkgbycomp.png)